Dog Impulse Control: How to Achieve it

 4) Apply a Command

-In the fourth step, you have to observe your dog closely.
-Before you move the hand with the treat over your pet's head, say the word "sit".
-In this way, they will associate this command with your behavior.
+The fourth step is to watch your dog carefully.
+Before you move the hand with the treat over your dog's head, step in and say the word "sit.
+Your dog will associate this command with your behavior.

 5) Grind & Repeat

-Repeat this step for a few days and several times a day.
-Sooner than later, your dog will master the 'sit' command.
+Repeat this step several times a day for a few days.
+Sooner or later, your dog will master the sit command.

 The goal is to eventually get you to leave the room for a few seconds.
-When you come back in, you can give your dog the treat and give them some petting.
+When you come back in, you can give your dog the treat and pet him a little.

-However, you leave the room only after intensive practice.
-If you use this stimulus too early, your dog is likely to be overwhelmed by it.
+Of course, you leave the room only after intensive practice.
+If you use this stimulus too early, your protégé is likely to be overwhelmed.

-Training can have counterproductive effect on a dog's behavior.
-For this reason, it's vital that you include enough intermediate steps.
+Training has a counterproductive effect on his behavior.
+Therefore, it is important that you include enough intermediate steps.

-- You sit down for a moment and get up again immediately
+- You sit down for a moment and get up right away.

-- You run to the closet or dresser and look for "something"
+- You run to the closet or dresser looking for "something"

-- You take the treat from one hand to the other
+- Passing the treat from one hand to the other

 - You ignore your dog for a few seconds and look around the room

-There are other intermediate steps to improve dog impulse control.
+There are other intermediate steps to improve your dog's impulse control.
 There are no limits to your creativity.
-Ideally, you have to make sure the intermediate steps are not too far apart in terms of difficulty.
+Ideally, you want to make sure that the intermediate steps are not too far apart in difficulty.

 The Rules Behind Dog Impulse Control

-Have you internalized impulse control in your dog and have you been able to improve it more and more?
-Then you have almost reached the end of the topic.
+Have you been able to internalize your dog's impulse control and continue to improve it?
+Then you have almost reached the end of this topic.

-You should not wait too long with the rewards.
-They should already be used for small feelings of success.
+Do not wait too long with rewards.
+They should be used for small feelings of success.

-Before the actual training of impulse control and the first attempts of training, you should reward every small sense of achievement.
-The rewards can take the form of treats or petting, for example.
+Prior to the actual impulse control training and the first training trials, reward each small sense of success.
+The rewards can be in the form of treats or petting.

 2) Be Consistent

-Impulse control training should be applied to daily habits.
-This is important so that your dog learns to stay calm in all situations.
+Impulse control training should be used in everyday life.
+This is important so that the dog learns to remain calm in all situations.